Ethics and the Triage Model in Managed Care Hospital Psychiatry

 commonly assumed to be equivalent to cost-benefit analysis, it actually

 involves a more fundamental view of persons and rights.
-Triage can
+Triage can be

-behalf of that patient at their expense.
-In addition, clinicians
+patient at their expense.
+In addition, clinicians who work with violent

-who work with violent patients have a right to protect themselves.
+patients have a right to protect themselves.
+All too often, however,

-All too often, however, a careless rush to self-protection carries
+a careless rush to self-protection carries a higher than necessary price

-a higher than necessary price with respect to both the clinician's
+with respect to both the clinician's freedom to treat and the patient's

-freedom to treat and the patient's right to treatment.
+right to treatment.

 Respect for persons means that persons are to be treated as ends in themselves